jgarcesres/git2jamf/README.md

 ## Example usage with one instance
 The prefix remains enabled for the test branch.
 This might create a bit of "garbage" as the scripts that have a prefix won't be deleted automatically.
-If there's any interest in this route, I can maybe make something that deletes scripts that have a certain prefix when the merge to master happens.

 ```yaml
 name: git2jamf_test